edgedb/edgedb/docs/intro/clients.rst

   Note that we aren't passing connection information (say, a connection URL) when creating a client.
 The client libraries can detect that they are inside a project directory and connect to the project-linked instance automatically.
-(More on this later.)
+For details on configuring connections, refer to the :ref:`Connection <ref_intro_clients_connection>` section below.

 .. tabs::